likawind/dspy/docs/docs/tutorials/simplified-baleen.md

 To address this, **DSPy** offers compilation.
 Let's compile our multi-hop (`SimplifiedBaleen`) program.

+### New Truncation Feature in `extract` Method

+The `extract` method now includes a truncation feature to handle cases where the input fields are included in the completion.
+This ensures that the output is more accurate and relevant.
+New unit tests have been added to verify this behavior.

 Let's first define our validation logic for compilation:

 - The predicted answer matches the gold answer.